commonsharp/SurvivalProject-Server/README.md

 * If you use a random character, people in the lobby can't see that you picked a random character.
 * If you have 2 players on one team in hero mode, the game starts.
 * If a user puts two cards of the same type and same price in the user shop, and someone purchase it, the two of them are removed.

+# 01/05/2017
+* You now get a visit bonus every 4 hours.
+You get 1~20 elements per visit, 1000 code and 1~20 coins.
+* The premium card "Visit bonus" is now working.
+It gives you double the elements/code/coins per visit.
+After 20 uses, the card disappears.

 # 30/04/2017
 * Finally finished implementing Hibernate.